Leans-Unturned/horde_server/README.md

 }
 ```

+Now you need to run the server to generate the configurations, change the ``PlayersFolder`` and ``LevelName`` Configurations so the plugin can handle player disconnections correctly, also enable ``DebugPlayerPosition`` for the next step.

 ### The next step is for configurating a new map for horde server

-Now you need to run the server to generate the configurations, change the ``PlayersFolder`` and ``LevelName`` Configurations so the plugin can handle player disconnections correctly, also enable ``DebugPlayerPosition`` for the next step.
+- The player spawn should be the map lobby.
+(The real spawn will be set in plugin configuration)
+- The zombies is recommended to be all stored in one place, (In the game code the zombies cannot be spawned just respawned in a different location, is totally necessary that all available zombies has spawned for the plugin to handle the zombies spawn), recommended to be near the player spawn lobby
+- Add only a unique navigation with infinite agro option, so the zombies will automatically hunt the players (The spawned zombies in maps needs to be inside this navigation)

 Open the server, join it, and check the console, you will probably view your position coordinates (if you enabled ``DebugPlayerPosition``), go to a location that you want for the players to spawn when a round start, check the console and get the coordinates, edit the plugin configurations and add it to ``PlayerSpawnPositions``